 '''

 from dask.distributed import Client

 from dask import delayed

 from dask import dataframe as dd

 import warnings

+'''

+'''

 import numpy as np

 import os

 import mlrun

+warnings.filterwarnings("ignore")

-warnings.filterwarnings("ignore") '''
+'''

-python function code
+Python function code

-This simple function reads a csv file using dask dataframe and run group by and describe function on the dataset and store the results as a dataset artifact
+This simple function reads a .csv file using dask dataframe.
+It runs the groupby and describe functions on the dataset, and stores the results as a dataset artifact.